5 Drone Tips & Intro to FPV

 Creative & Safety Tips for Anyone wanting to get into Professional Drone Work.
+I also talk about how to learn FPV Fast!

 DRONEDRONE TIPS